The Ultimate Guide To Power Banks

 If you’re considering purchasing promotional power banks branded with your logo to use as a giveaway item, you may have some questions.
 How do power banks work?
 How much power do they have?
 Which charger is best?
 Which one should I buy?
 Will this work on an iPhone® or Samsung® device?

 Power banks are one of ePromos favorite products, as well as one of our best sellers!
 We’ve taken all of our knowledge of power banks and portable chargers and compiled it into this helpful guide to assist you in choosing which power bank is the right one for your customers or employees!

 Simply, a power bank is an external power source which can be used to charge a phone or any portable device with a USB port.

 Since power banks arrive uncharged, before its initial use, plug in the power bank to build up its power.
 Charge the power bank via a USB wall charger or by connecting it to the USB port on a desktop computer or laptop.

 How long do I need to charge my power bank?

+How much power do they have?
 What is mAH?

 Tips For Buying Power Banks